sigma67/spotify_to_ytmusic/README.md

 5. Open your browser and copy your request headers according to the instructions at https://ytmusicapi.readthedocs.io/en/latest/setup.html.
    Paste them into the terminal to proceed.

-This Setup.py procedure stores all credentials are stored locally in the file `settings.ini`.
+This Setup.py procedure stores all credentials locally in the file `settings.ini`.

 ## Transfer a playlist